gruntwork-io/docs/_docs-sources/iac/overview/index.md

 1. [Packer](https://www.packer.io/).
 Used to define and manage _machine images_ (e.g., VM images).
 The main use case is to package code as [Amazon Machine Images (AMIs)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that run on EC2 instances.
 Once you’ve built an AMI, you use Terraform to deploy it into AWS.

+1. [Terratest](https://terratest.gruntwork.io/).
+Used for automated testing of modules and services.